You don’t have to grow tobacco to have reason to worry about the tobacco mosaic virus (TMV).

 Tomatoes are highly susceptible to tobacco mosaic, and the virus can travel on tools, clothing, cigarettes, and, yes, even on saliva and other bodily excretions of cigarette smokers.
 The tobacco mosaic viruses remain viable after their host dies and can withstand the extreme temperatures of tobacco curing.

-Tobacco mosaic virus host plants
+Tobacco mosaic hosts

-Symptoms of tomato mosaic virus
+Symptoms of tobacco mosaic

+Tobacco mosaic starts as nothing more than pale green between the veins of young leaves.
 This lightened area quickly becomes mottled, leaving a green, white, or yellow mosaic pattern.
-Bumpy wrinkles may also appear, in a behavior known as rugosity, and leaves may appear distorted or stringy, or exhibit cupping.
+Bumpy wrinkles may also appear, in a behavior known as rugosity, and leaves may appear distorted or stringy.
+Leaf cupping may also occur.

-How is tobacco mosaic virus spread?
+How is the tobacco mosaic virus spread?

 Preventing tobacco mosaic virus

 Plants infected with tomato mosaic must be removed and destroyed.
 According to the Michigan State University Extension, you can prevent the virus from moving onto uninfected plants by spraying, just before transplanting, with a 20% nonfat dry milk solution.
 The milk solution coats the virus, rendering it inactive.
 The milk treatment only works while wet.
 You can spray containers, walkways, and other surfaces, as well.

 These other tips can also help reduce the likelihood of tobacco mosaic in your garden: